ej202/dashboard.staging.es/README.md

 - **functions.php:** Contains functions to enqueue scripts and styles, and includes dashboard-specific functions.
 - **members-dashboard.php:** Custom page template for the dashboard, with HTML structure for navigation and content sections.
+- **dashboard-functions.php:** Contains functions specific to the dashboard, such as membership checks and additional utilities.
 - **dashboard.js:** JavaScript file to handle dynamic content loading and navigation.
 - **style.css:** Custom CSS to style the dashboard and its sections.